 “We have the benefit of building a system for today’s markets – taking into account all the current operational, technological and regulatory challenges that exist today and building a system to meet those head on,” says Cameron Munden, a London-based sales manager at U.S. Bank.
 “We’ve designed it in such a way that it can easily adapt to meet the inevitable new challenges of tomorrow.”

 “We’ve created our IPA service to be scalable, so that if clients need to issue with increased frequency, the programme can easily adapt,” says Mockus.
-“And we will hand hold each of your transactions for as long as you need with dedicated support.”
+“And we’ll hand hold each of your transactions for as long as you need with dedicated support.”

 With any IPA provider, don’t underestimate the need for quality customer service.
 “Clients want exceptional service,” says Mockus.
 “They want us to take action on their behalf in a timely manner; they want smooth and timely settlements.”